The BMW E36 M3 (’92-’99) is the second generation of the model. Well balanced and great fun to drive, mine was built in February of ’97.

 The handling characteristics of the E36 M3 make it desirable for both street and track use.
 Specifications vary depending on the motor, and whether it was a Euro or US model.
 Keeping the car clean is rewarding, especially when I get comments on the engine bay.
-It does have a few door dings and other signs of age.
+Although considered one of the best examples in St. Louis, it does show signs of age with a few blemishes.

 Wikipedia offers detailed information on the history of the M3 here.

 - Color: Arctic Silver, Black Leather Interior with “Vader” front seats

 - Engine: Inline 6-Cylinder, S52 – 240 HP

 - Options: Heated Front Seats, Sunroof, Cruise Control, On-Board Computer

 Here are a few photos.
 More and better shots are in a Flickr album.

 REPAIRS/MAINTENANCE – Because I am the third owner of this car I don’t have the complete history.
 I bought it from a reputable BMW dealer.
 It only had 58,000 miles on it and they had just performed Inspection II.
 I had the catalytic converter replaced with a used one from a wrecked car.
 I’ve replaced many parts myself including the power steering hoses and fluid canister, the belts, tensioners and pulleys, the radiator and other cooling system parts.

 MODIFICATIONS – There are some weaknesses that should be addressed if an E36 sees much track time.
 There have been reports of the oil pump gear nut backing off, which can result in a catastrophic engine failure.
 Another complaint is that the front sub-frame can deform a little with heavy track use and sticky track tires.
 My car has only seen a few track days on street tires.
 I’ve had the following work performed, although my plans to do more track driving have not materialized.

 - Oil pump gear nut fastened down